garygfletcher/The-Wartime-Maritime-Memorial-Trust/readme.md

 - Maintaining a searchable registry of surviving wartime vessels.
 - Celebrating the volunteers, restorers, and communities who keep these histories alive.

-For the full creative and technical direction, see [`docs/website-brief.md`](docs/website-brief.md).

 ## Next Steps

 Future updates will translate the brief into a working site architecture, establish a visual identity that balances remembrance with accessibility, and implement the required content management and registry features.